-Alex Hunter teaches juniors at a Northland primary school and highlighted the value of maintaining a connection between school and child.
+Alex Hunter teaches at a Northland primary school and highlighted the value of maintaining a connection between school and child.
 Kids love getting personal feedback from their teacher so anything you can do to help facilitate and maintain connection will enhance your child’s home-learning experience.

-And with a voice of calm reassurance much appreciated in this season, Mrs Hunter – herself a mum of three – reiterated the importance of approaching home learning with reasonable expectations: “Try not to get overloaded by all the free trials and online learning on offer at the moment.
+And with a voice of calm reassurance much appreciated in this season, Alex – herself a mum of three – reiterated the importance of approaching home learning with reasonable expectations: “Try not to get overloaded by all the free trials and online learning on offer at the moment.
 Primary school age children should only be spending one to two hours on school work each day, maximum!
 Their teachers know them personally and will be aiming to meet their needs through small projects and experiential learning, not new learning at this time.”

 “Teachers know parents are busy – some of us are parents too!
 Make the time you are able to spend with your child really count.
 Share your interests and skills with them.
 Teach them how to do things they may not do at school, like cook a simple meal, sew a little pillow or service their bike.
 If you are interested in something, they probably will be too!”